Sunflower vs Safflower Oil: Which Cooking Oil is Healthier?

 The linoleic acid in safflower oil can help prevent and manage diabetes due to its linoleic acid content.

-One study published in the Journal of Clinical Nutrition found that individuals with Type 2 diabetes who consumed a diet high in linoleic acid had significantly lower blood sugar levels compared to those who did not consume a diet high in linoleic acid.
+Research has found that individuals with Type 2 diabetes who consumed a diet high in linoleic acid had significantly lower blood sugar levels compared to those who did not (Zong et al., 2019).

-Another study found that linoleic acid may improve insulin sensitivity and reduce the risk of developing type 2 diabetes in individuals with prediabetes.
+Moreover, other research has found that linoleic acid may improve insulin sensitivity and reduce the risk of developing type 2 diabetes in individuals with prediabetes (Belury et al., 2018).

 Heart Health